Blueprint Print Center Secure Printers

 Status

-Shows the status of the printer.
+Shows status of the printer

 • Unsecured – The printer has not yet been secured by Sentry Print.